demmonx/webserver-deployer/README.md

 ### Setting up your hosts file

 You need to modify your host machine's hosts file to add the new hosts, in order to use ssh.
-Run `sudo hosts-update.sh` to do that
+Run `sudo ./hosts-update.sh` to do that

 After that is configured, you could visit http://{server name}/ in a browser, and you'll see the Nginx 'Welcome to nginx!' page, or your can use run
 `ssh vargant@server` with password `vargant`